itanishashaw/Netflix_Engagement_Churn_Analysis/README.md

 # 📂 Dataset Description
 3,500 customer records containing features such as Age, Daily Watch Time, Customer Satisfaction Score, Subscription Plan, Payment History, and Churn Status.

+# Hypotheses
+To better understand the drivers of churn, several hypotheses were formulated and tested using SPSS statistical techniques:

+### Engagement and Churn:
+H₀: Daily watch time has no significant effect on churn.
+H₁: Customers with lower daily watch time are more likely to churn.

+### Customer Satisfaction and Churn:
+H₀: Satisfaction scores do not influence churn.
+H₁: Lower satisfaction scores significantly increase the likelihood of churn.

+### Subscription Plan and Churn:
+H₀: Churn rates are the same across all subscription plans.
+H₁: Churn rates differ across subscription plans (e.g., monthly vs. yearly).

+### Payment History and Churn:
+H₀: Payment history has no impact on churn.
+H₁: Customers with irregular or late payments are more likely to churn.

+### Overall Predictive Model:
+H₀: None of the selected variables significantly explain churn.
+H₁: At least one variable (e.g., watch time, satisfaction, subscription plan) significantly explains churn.

 # 🔎 Methodology
 ### Step 1.
 Data Preparation
 - Imported dataset into SPSS